 Wood is classified as either hard or soft.
 Both types have different properties that affect the efficiency of its burning.

 Hardwood, when burned, produces higher levels of heat for longer periods of time.
 This type of wood also produces less ash and smoke, so it is a cleaner burn.
-For this reason, hardwood is a popular wood choice for heating.

 Many hardwoods grow in abundance in large areas across the country.
 Maple, ash, and oak are all popular woods for burning.
 Although there is a good supply of this type of wood, it does take a long time for it to grow to a useful size.